Manami Toyota

-Following AJW's closure, she continued to work in other joshi promotions such as Gaea and NEO.
+Following AJW's closure, Toyota continued to work in other joshi promotions such as GAEA Japan and NEO Japan Ladies Pro-Wrestling.

 Professional wrestling career

-All Japan Women's Pro-Wrestling (1987–2009)
+All Japan Women's Pro-Wrestling (1987–2002)

 Manami Toyota made her professional wrestling debut on August 5, 1987, at the age of 16, in a singles match against Sachiko Nakamura.
-Her big break came in her second year, on the first Wrestlemarinpiad show from Yokohama Arena, on May 6, 1989.
-Teamed with Mima Shimoda as the Tokyo Sweethearts, she defeated Etsuko Mita and Toshiyo Yamada in a match that nearly stole the card from the more established veterans.
+Her big break came in her second year, on the first Wrestlemarinpiad show at Yokohama Arena, on May 6, 1989.
+Teaming with Mima Shimoda as the Tokyo Sweethearts, she defeated Etsuko Mita and Toshiyo Yamada in a match that nearly stole the card from the more established veterans.
 The bout had all the basic ingredients that made Toyota a star, including flashy moves, fast and frequent tags, double-team moves, and a long series of dramatic near falls.
 When the bout was released as part of a four-hour commercial tape, Toyota became recognized as a wrestler to watch.

 Toyota won her first title on November 18, 1989, when she defeated Mika Takahashi for the AJW Championship.
 She defended the title three times, including one defense against her future rival Kyoko Inoue (on August 1, 1990), before vacating it on September 1.
 The following month (October 7 in Tokyo) she challenged Bison Kimura for the All Pacific Championship and emerged victorious.
 However, she only managed to defend the title once before losing to Suzuka Minami on March 17, 1991.

 Parallel to this success ran Toyota’s feud with future tag-team partner Toshiyo Yamada.
 Initially, following Tokyo Sweethearts' success, the AJW braintrust felt they could well be the new Beauty Pair or Crush Gals.
 However, Toyota's real chemistry came not with Shimoda but with Yamada, whose style was unlike Toyota's and provided more of a contrast.
 Yamada was a slightly built, short-haired, kicking specialist, who idolized both Chigusa Nagayo and Akira Maeda.
 Unlike other wrestlers who rely on kicks and submissions, Yamada could also work the rapid-paced matches and was accomplished at building to near-falls with repeated kick-outs at the last possible moment.
 To begin with, however, Toyota and Yamada were opponents rather than partners.
 Between 1989 and 1991 they wrestled many times.
 At the start of 1992, the two won their first tag team championship when they defeated KAORU and Lady Apache in Tokyo on January 19 for the UWA Women's World Tag Team Championship.